digitalniweb/microservices/README.md

 3. There might be other modules with simple or complex functionalities - Eshop (multiple tables and functionalities)

 If modules have their own dedicated root url ('/news' in '/news/we-started-new-website') their default values are specified in ["ModulesPagesLanguage"](digitalniweb-types/models/globalData.d.ts#ModulesPagesLanguage) for every Language.
 These values might be shown on the root page or other pages as well (depends on the individual module).
-(To implement maybe - user will be able to change these default values in 'websites ms' for every website)
+(To implement maybe - user will be able to change these default values in 'content ms' for every website)

 #### widgets